DreamEp/MySurvivorClone/README.md

 - position vs global position
 - Instead of using a timer to make the ice spear remove itself you can instead use a VisibleOnScreenNotifier2D node to detect when the projectile is no longer on screen and then queue_free()
+- Add the range
+- Retrieve the nearest enemy

 If you want the basics texture go to the [REF](https://github.com/brannotaylor/SurvivorsClone_Base)